 An environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
-Every project undertaken with federal funds, and all activities associated with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. § 4321 et seq., as well as to the HUD environmental review regulations at 24 C.F.R. § 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
-Therefore, an environmental review process is required for all awards to be issued under the Program to ensure that the proposed activities do not negatively impact the surrounding environment and that the property itself will not have an adverse environmental or health effect on end users.
-24 C.F.R. § 58.22 prohibits the commitment or spending of federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
-Environmental clearance must be obtained for each project prior to the commitment of federal or nonfederal funds.
-A violation of this requirement may jeopardize federal funding for the Program and disallow all costs that were incurred before completion of the environmental review.
+Every project undertaken with federal funds, and all activities associated with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. § 4321 et seg., as well as HUD's environmental review regulations at 24 C.F.R.
+Part 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
+Therefore, an environmental review process is required for all awards to be issued under the SBF Program to ensure that the proposed activities do not negatively impact the surrounding environment and that the property itself will not have an adverse environmental or health effect on end users.
+The Code of Federal Regulations at 24 C.F.R. § 58.22 prohibits the commitment or spending of federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
+Environmental clearance must be obtained for each project prior to the commitment of federal or non-federal funds.
+A violation of this requirement may jeopardize federal funding for the SBF Program and disallow all costs that were incurred before completion of the environmental review.